zzz0906/LeetCode/README.md

 I used to use inner join.
 But enven if some one do not have address the question ask us to return name null null.

 therefore it's a small hazard.

+## 176. Second Highest Salary

+SQL just 30 accepted rates? let me do it.

+It's easy to select the second highest salary use 1,1; it's hard to return null maybe we need to use if else

+we can use if null to let the null value to be set as nulll

+**we need to remove duplicates! therefore we need to use distinct**

+**we can select * as xxx directly**